bhanu-haree/Transaction-Categorization-Service/readme.md

-## Bank Transaction Categorization API
+## Transaction Categorization Service

-A Python-based API for automatic categorization of bank transactions using merchant data, semantic matching, and rule-based signals.
+A Python-based Service for automatic categorization of transactions using merchant data, semantic matching, and rule-based signals.

 ### Features

 - **Transaction Classification**: Assigns categories to transactions based on merchant info, MCC codes, and regex rules.
 - **Bulk Classification**: Efficiently processes large batches of transactions.
-- **Merchant & Taxonomy Management**: CRUD endpoints for merchants and category taxonomy.
+- **User, Merchant & Transaction Management**: CRUD endpoints for users, merchants and transactions.
-- **Observability**: Logging and metrics for throughput, latency, and error rates.
 - **Extensible**: Easily add new rules, merchants, or categories.
+- **Taxonomy Support**: Hierarchical category structure for detailed classification.
+Ideally this should be a learning module from the Transaction/Classification data

 ### Tech Stack